Helen Mason - Founder/Project Lead

 Family Therapy, Creative Therapies, probation and social

-Helen is the national CAMHS representative for the College of
+and is also the national CAMHS representative for the College of

 Occupational Therapists Specialist Section in Mental Health.

-workshop tutor for the Animated Exeter festival where she has
+tutor for the Animated Exeter festival where she has worked with

-worked with children from mainstream education, young offenders and
+children from mainstream education, young offenders and families.

-families.
-She has also been using her animation skills during her
+She has also been using her animation skills during her sessional

-sessional work with The Youth Inclusion Support Program (Exeter
+work with The Youth Inclusion Support Program (Exeter YISP).

 Her experience of using animation to complement both education and